-Instruction Duration of SEE 3 L Hours per week 3 Hours
+Instruction 3 L Hours per week

+Duration of SEE 3 Hours

 SEE 60 Marks

 CIE 40 Marks

-Credits 3

 - 1. To provide theoretical concepts, basic principles and tools used in rDNA technology. - 2.
 To learn essential features and various vectors used in gene cloning and rDNA technology. - 3.
-To learn the principle, methodology and applications of PCR and molecular markers. - 4.
-To learn the range of cloning strategies those are employed to clone a DNA sequence. - 5.
+To learn the principle, methodology and applications of PCR and molecular markers. - To learn the range of cloning strategies those are employed to clone a DNA sequence. - 5.
 To know how rDNA technology is used to produce proteins.